Proverbs He That Hath Ears to Hear, Let Him Hear

 Better preventing than fixing.

-É trocar seis por meia dúzia.
+É como trocar seis por meia dúzia.

 It's like exchanging six for half a dozen.